 resources to begin an independent business.
 The planning process and goal setting are prerequisites to getting financial

-The Lucas County Board of Developmental Disabilities has a good site with links to funding available to families with special needs kids, including funding specifically for autism spectrum disorders, special wish organizations, and general special needs.
+The Lucas County Board of Developmental Disabilities has site with links to funding available to families with special needs kids, including funding specifically for autism spectrum disorders, special wish organizations, and general special needs.